yevhensydorov/thespectator-events-display/README.md

 3. App definitely needs styles to add
 4. Better error handling to display an exact message which comes from the API
 5. Display spinner while data is loading
-6. **Extra Stretch Goal** Wrap three apps (this one, REST API, event generator) into AWS Websockets service.
+6. **Extra Stretch Goal.** Wrap three apps (this one, REST API, event generator) into AWS Websockets service.
 It'll help to avoid having `Fetch latest events` button.